enewe101/cluster-func/README.md

 If `args` yields a tuple, its contents will be unpacked and interpreted as the positional arguments for one invocation of the target function.
-If you need greater control, for example, to provide keyword arguments, see "Arguments iterable"
+If you need greater control, for example, to provide keyword arguments, then see **Arguments iterable**

 `args` can also be a callable that *returns* an iterable (including a generator), which is often more convenient.